Regulating the Election – Overview of Elections Canada and the Federal Electoral System Briefing Book (October 2021)

 Certain components of electoral communications are regulated under the CEA, such as broadcasting time for political parties, online advertisement by digital platforms, the use and provision of voter contact calling services and the use of voter information by political parties and candidates.

 Canadian broadcasters, licensed by the CRTC, have a legal obligation to make broadcasting time available for purchase by registered and eligible political parties during a general election.
 The CEA provides for the appointment of a Broadcasting Arbitrator who allocates broadcasting time to parties under the Act, issues guidelines concerning the obligations of broadcasters during a general election, and arbitrates disputes between political parties and broadcasters concerning the application of the Act.
-Peter S. Grant, a lawyer specializing in broadcasting matters, has been the Broadcasting Arbitrator since 1992.
+Y. Monica Song has been the Broadcasting Arbitrator since July 2020.

 Social media advertisement registry